Test What Eats Up Your iCloud Storage and Win an Apple Watch!

 If a family member purchased a new iPad and use the same Apple ID, that person will be able to not just download purchased apps, but will also have everyone's contacts and calendar entries copied to the new device as well.
 While sharing can be a good thing, sharing too much can be troublesome.

 To manage multiple Apple devices with one family Apple ID, it is best to know how an Apple ID and its services work.
 Before the introduction of iOS 5, an Apple ID was mostly used for purchases from the Apple Store.
 From iOS 5, the usage of Apple ID has been extended to cover the functions of other services.

 Think of the Apple ID as providing two categories of operation.
 First, your purchases - apps, films, music.
 Second, your data – contacts, messages, photographs.
 The first of these probably represent no problem at all.
 Maybe you do not want the kids knowing that you are a secret Bieber fan, but nothing much more than that.
 The second is much more of a potential problem.
-Services that are tied to an Apple ID include the iCloud, and that will result in the sharing of documents and calendars.
+Services tied to an Apple ID include the iCloud, which will result in the sharing of documents and calendars.
 Then the Apple ID is also used for iMessage and Facetime, and ... this could cause all sorts of misunderstandings.

-Nonetheless, if you would like to still have one Apple ID to manage your family's purchases and keep your data usages separately, you can do so by setting up individual Apple IDs for everyone in the family.
 One Apple ID for personal data whilst sharing one Apple ID for purchasing purposes.
+Nonetheless, suppose you would like to have one Apple ID still to manage your family's purchases and keep your data usages separately.
+In that case, you can do so by setting up individual Apple IDs for everyone in the family.
 Simply follow the steps below to share an Apple ID for Apple Store and iTunes transactions.

 Step 1: Open Settings and Choose iTunes & App Store